-VIC QLD TAS SA WA NSW ACT NT deposit to the tenant as soon as practicable after the lease ends (s.24(1)(d) RLA). be paid to the Commissioner and not kept by the landlord. applies to the bond and the 'relevant day' is the day when the RLA becomes applicable to the lease (s.16C(5) RLA).
+VIC QLD TAS SA WA NSW ACT NT deposit (ss.24(1)(a) & (b) RLA).
+The landlord cannot unreasonably refuse to accept a bank guarantee as security (instead of a security deposit) (s.24(1)(c) RLA).
+If the tenant performs all of the tenant's obligations under the lease, the landlord must return the security deposit to the tenant within 30 days after the lease ends (s.24(1)(d) RLA). under the lease (s.39(2) RSLA). property owner may accept, and must not unreasonably refuse to accept, a bank guarantee instead of a security deposit (cl.30 CPRT). rent concessions, such as rent free periods or reduced rent (Maximum penalty: \$1,500).
+A security bond must be paid to the Small Business Commissioner within 28 days of receipt by a registered agent, or within 7 days in any other case (s.
+19 RCLA).
+In practice, shopping centre landlords generally do not require a 'security bond' from a tenant given it must be paid to the Small Business Commissioner and is not kept by the landlord. (a) the date of receipt of the security bond; and (b) the date the lease becomes binding, (s.16C(2) RLA).
+If a landlord under a lease or proposed lease to which the RLA does not apply receives a deposit or security bond, and the RLA subsequently becomes applicable to the lease, then s.16D applies to the bond and the 'relevant day' is the day when the RLA becomes applicable to the lease (s.16C(5) RLA).
 Mechanisms are provided for the payment of security bonds on application by either or both parties to a lease.
 The amount available to be paid out is to include an amount equivalent to interest at a prescribed rate (s.16G to 16M RLA).
 'Secretary' means the Secretary of the Department of Industry, Skills and Regional Development (NSW) (s.3 RLA).
 The security bond may be lodged with the Secretary using an online retail bond service (s.16WA RLA).
-A landlord who receives a bank guarantee (in respect of a lease entered into after 1 July 2017) must return the guarantee within two months after the tenant completes performance of the obligations for which the guarantee is provided as security (s.16BA RLA). bond, but the landlord is entitled to keep the interest and deal with it as an amount paid by the tenant to the landlord as part of the bond (s.42 LCRA).
+A landlord who receives a bank guarantee (in respect of a lease entered into after 1 July 2017) must return the guarantee within two months after indemnity instead of, or as well as, a bond.
+The landlord may not unreasonably refuse a bank guarantee instead of a bond (ss.39- 41 LCRA).
+A bond must be held by the landlord in trust for the tenant in an account that attracts interest, and the landlord must account to the tenant for interest earned on the bond, but the landlord is entitled to keep the interest and deal with it as an amount paid by the tenant to the landlord as part of the bond (s.42 LCRA).
 A bond must be repaid in full or a separate guarantee returned to the tenant within 30 days after the end of the lease or the tenant vacating the premises (whichever is the later) except for any deductions for amounts owed to the landlord that are not contrary to the LCRA (ss.43, 44 & 45 LCRA).
-The landlord must not unreasonably refuse to accept a bank guarantee in satisfaction of a requirement to provide a bond (s.41 LCRA). guarantee as security (s.63 BTA).
-Personal guarantees 5 A landlord must not unreasonably refuse to accept a bank guarantee in place of a third party guarantee (s.24(1)(c) RLA).
-No provision.
-No provision.
-No provision.
-No provision.
-No provision.
-No provision.
-A landlord must not unreasonably refuse to accept a bank guarantee in place of a third party guarantee (s.63 BTA).
+The landlord must not unreasonably refuse to accept a bank guarantee in satisfaction of a requirement to provide a bond (s.41 LCRA). account by the landlord; and (b) the landlord must account to the tenant for interest earned on a security deposit but may retain it as part of the security deposit, (s.63 BTA).
+The landlord cannot unreasonably refuse to accept a bank guarantee as security (s.63 BTA).